shaliulab/idtrackerai/docs/source/index.rst

 Welcome to idtracker.ai's documentation!
 ========================================

-idtracker.ai allows to track groups of animals in videos realised in laboratory conditions.
+idtracker.ai allows to track groups of animals in videos recorded in laboratory conditions.

 When using information from this web page please reference